Decompositions of Nonlinear Input-Output Systems to Zero the Output: Introduction

 \section{Introduction}

 Consider a smooth control-affine state space realization

 where $g_0$, $g_1$, and $h$ are defined on $W\subseteq \re^n$.
-If the realization has a well defined relative degree at $z_0\in W$, then it is a classical result that the corresponding input-output map $F:u\mapsto y$ is left invertible \cite{Isidori_95,Nijmeijer-vanderSchaft_90}.
-If the zero output is known to be in the range of $F$ for some class of inputs $\cal U$, then there exists a unique input $u^\ast\in \cal U$ satisfying $F(u^\ast)=0$ which can be generated in real-time using feedback \cite{Isidori_95,Nijmeijer-vanderSchaft_90} or computed analytically using formal power series methods \cite{Gray-etal_Automatic_14}.
-This construction leads to the notion of {\em zero dynamics} \cite{Gray-etal_CISS21,Isidori_95,Isidori_13,Nijmeijer-vanderSchaft_90}.
-When the system fails to have relative degree, however, there appears to be little known about the problem of zeroing the output.
+If the realization has a well defined relative degree at $z_0\in W$, then it is a classical result that the corresponding single-input, single-output map $F:u\mapsto y$ is left invertible on a neighborhood of $z_0$ \cite{Isidori_95,Nijmeijer-vanderSchaft_90}.
+If the zero output is known to be in the range of $F$ for some class of inputs $\cal U$, then there exists a unique input $u^\ast\in \cal U$ satisfying $F[u^\ast]=0$ which can be generated in real-time using feedback \cite{Isidori_95,Nijmeijer-vanderSchaft_90} or computed analytically using formal power series methods \cite{Gray-etal_Automatic_14}.
+This construction leads to the notion of {\em zero dynamics} \cite{Gray-etal_CISS21,Isidori_95,Isidori_13,Nijmeijer-vanderSchaft_90} and has well known applications in output tracking and path planning problems when the output is taken to be an error signal \cite{Gray-etal_Automatic_14,Isidori_13,Nijmeijer-vanderSchaft_90}.
+The problem of zeroing the output can also be applied in optimal control problems in order to determine critical points of functional derivatives \cite{Duffaut-Espinosa-etal_CDC23}.

+System \rref{eq:SISO-realization} can fail to have relative degree under a number of different circumstances.
+For example, it can turn out that the Lie derivative $L_{g_1}h$ is exactly zero at $z_0$.
+As explained in \cite[Remark 3]{Tanwani-Liberzon_10}, it is still possible for the system to be left invertible in a certain sense if the state trajectory immediately leaves the singularity after $t=0$, and two inputs are said to be equivalent when they differ only on a set of measure zero.
+Another possibility is the case where the input-output map is simply not left-invertible.
 Take as a simple example the system

 It is easily verified that this realization does not have relative degree at the origin.
-Nevertheless, there are two inputs which give the zero output: $u^\ast(t)=1$, $t\geq 0$ and $u^\ast(t)=t$, $t\geq 0$.
-The general goal of this paper is to establish some facts concerning how to zero the output of a system that does not have relative degree at some point of interest.
+The input-output map is not injective since there are two inputs which give the zero output: $u_1^\ast(t)=1$, $t\geq 0$ and $u_2^\ast(t)=t$, $t\geq 0$.
+This is a result of the fact that the system can be decomposed into a parallel product of two subsystems $F_1:u\mapsto y_1=z_1$ and $F_2:u\mapsto y_2=z_2$ as shown in Figure~\ref{fig:parallel-product-F1-F2}, where each subsystems has the zero function in its range.
+The general goal of this paper is to describe how to perform this decomposition in order to identify possible solutions to the problem of zeroing the output.
+This problem is only nontrivial in the nonlinear setting since linear time-invariant systems always have relative degree.